moranthomas/ImmunoBlockVue/README.md

-# Ethereum DApp with Vue and IPFS for ImmunoBlock Project
+# Using VueJS as the front end for the ImmunoBlock Project

 Source code for ImmunoBlock project as part of the gitcoin Beyond Blockchain hackathon